joseph8th/mandelbrat/README.md

     $ git clone https://github.com/joseph8th/mandelbrat.git
     $ cd mandelbrat
-    $ ./bratman -i
+    $ ./pacbrat -i

 Install Help
 ------------

 Instead of last step above, just execute:

-    $ ./bratman -h
+    $ ./pacbrat -h

 Version Notes
 -------------

-- This version of `bratman` here has limited function.
+- This version of `pacbrat` here has limited function.
 Future versions will be generalized and forked to a side project to allow configured deployment of Pythonic "Brats" to further enhance project deployment using standard tools.
 - This version of `mbrat` would like install a 'usr' configuration tree in your `$HOME/.config/` directory, and itself in a `$HOME/.mbrat directory`, with an executable in your `/usr/local/bin`.
-Don't worry...
-I'll fix that, soon.

 Usage